 Poor Ron!
 His chief competition at the office just won “the promotion of a lifetime” which should’ve been his.
-Naturally, my friend is spitting mad, but more at himself than at the kiss-ass he’ll soon be reporting to.
+Naturally, my friend is spitting mad, but more at himself than at the kiss-ass to whom he’ll now report.
 As he freely admits, if anyone’s to blame for this reversal of fortune, it’s the man in the mirror.

 In our conversation this morning, my friend traced his downfall back to February 18.
 That Saturday was the day his boss had invited him, his kiss-ass competitor, and two other employees to join her at the Fox Theatre’s matinee presentation of the “Alvin Ailey American Dance Theater.”